drubach/HookedOnBooks/docs/README.md

 #### ReadMe

 *   The outline and format for the ReadMe was inspired by [Jake Rubach's MS3 project](https://github.com/StoneMasons4106/connect-recipes).
+I also borrowed his footer which he got from a template.

 #### Code